Riemann Hypothesis and Random Walks: the Zeta case: -point correlation function of the Riemann zeros

 In Figure \ref{pair} we plot the pair correlation function for the first $10^5$-th $\that_n$'s.
 We chose $\sigmag = 0.274$ since in this range of $n$ this gives a better fit to the normal distribution of the 1-point function.
 The results are reasonably close to the GUE prediction \eqref{mont}, especially considering that for just the first $10^5$ true zeros the fit to the GUE prediction is not perfect; for much higher zeros it is significantly better \cite{OdlyzkoPair}.
-We interpret the deviation from the GUE prediction to be additional evidence that the distribution of the set $\Delta_M$ is not exactly normal.